61scalloh/OOPawnConverter/README.md

-# OORegex
+# OOPawnConverter
-This is a tool for converting OOPawn(my custom syntax) to the AmxxPawn format
+This is a tool for converting OOPawn(custom syntax) to the AmxxPawn format